Immanuel Bible Church

-Immanuel Bible Church is a non-denominational church located in Springfield, Virginia.
+Immanuel Bible Church is a non-denominational church located in Springfield, Virginia, United States.

 History

 The church was founded in 1964 as a Baptist church (part of the General Association of Regular Baptists).
 The groundbreaking for the church's building took place in 1966.
 In 1984 the church became non-denominational.

 Immanuel Christian School

 The school has been criticized for their anti-LGBT policies, which ban LGBTQ students and employees.
 This followed the decision of Karen Pence, second lady, to return as an art teacher in early 2019.
 The attention the school received as a result of this caused a media debate as to whether their policies are discriminatory.
-A result of this controversy is the decision of The Sheridan School to refuse to play division basketball games with ICS.